VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 3. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-4. In the wizard Step 1 set import type "ItemRelation", click "Select file", navigate toВ ImportsВ folder and choose the item relation import file as template.
+4. In the wizard Step 1 set import type "ItemRelation", click "Select file", navigate to Imports folder and choose the item relation import file as template.
 The column delimiter and name will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below: